ArtsemiY/TomoBEAR-test/Tutorials.md

     "StopPipeline": {
     }
 ```
+This can take a while, as the result of this segment tomoBEAR will create a folder structure with subfolders for the individual steps.
+You can monitor the progress of the execution in shell and by inspecting the contents of the folders.
+Upon success of an operation a file SUCCESS is written inside each folder.
+If you want to rerun a step you can terminate the process, change parameters, remove the SUCCESS file (or the entire subfolder) and restart the process.
+Here the stacks have already been assembled, so neither Motioncorr2{}, not SortFiles{} modules were not needed.
+Here the key functionality is performed by DynamoTiltSeriesAlignment{} (a recommended tutorial here https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Walkthrough_on_GUI_based_tilt_series_alignment) after which the projections containing low number of tracked gold beads are excluded by DynamoCleanStacks{}.
+Finally, the output is converted into an IMOD project.

-This can take a while.
-It depends on your infrastructure and setup.
-After tomoBEAR stops you caninspect the fiducial model in the folder of `batchruntomo` which you can find in your processing folder.
+The running time depends on your infrastructure and setup.
+After tomoBEAR stops you can inspect the fiducial model in the folder of `batchruntomo` which you can find in your processing folder.

 ```shell
 cd /path/to/your/processing/folder/5_BatchRunTomo_1